rwbutler/Updates/README.md

 ## Features

 - [x] Automatically detect whether a new version of your app is available.
+- [x] Configure framework settings remotely using a self-hosted JSON file.
 - [x] UI component for presenting `SKStoreProductViewController `or directing users to the App Store directly.

 ## Quickstart